microsoft/VSProjectSystem/doc/overview/CookBook.md

 That adds a [`GetAwaiter` extension method](https://msdn.microsoft.com/en-us/library/vstudio/hh598836(v=vs.110).aspx) to `IVsTask` that makes it awaitable.
-In fact just the `Microsoft.VisualStudio.Shell` namespace is required for that.
-But the first one is very useful.
+In fact just the `Microsoft.VisualStudio.Shell` namespace is required for that, but the first one is very useful.
 And since they both define Task classes they conflict making TPL Task difficult to use unless you add the third line.